Lint Engine¶

 Disabling Rules¶

-Or globally in configuration:
+Or disable globally in configuration:

 License Note¶